DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Stealth's Call
    - Description: By luck or by magical effect, you know just how to distract those who might catch you lurking.
    - Resource: Minor
-   - Mechanic: An illusory mundane sound emenates from a point you can see within 10 spaces.
-When you make a contested Stealth check versus any characters within 4 spaces of this point, they draw with an additional -2.
+   - Mechanic: You cause an illusory sound to emanate from a point you can see within 10 spaces.
+When you make a contested Stealth check versus any characters' Detection check who is within 4 spaces of this point, they draw at a -2 modifier.
    - Prerequisites: Skill: Stealth > 1
    - Tags: Stealth
 - Name: Stealth's Blessing